-Percent of youth with IEPs aged 16 and above with an IEP that includes appropriate measurable post-secondary goals that are annually updated and based upon an age appropriate transition assessment, transition services, including courses of study, that will reasonably enable the student to meet those postsecondary goals, and annual IEP goals related to the student's transition services needs.
+Percent of youth with IEPs aged 16 and above with an IEP that includes appropriate measurable postsecondary goals that are annually updated and based upon an age appropriate transition assessment, transition services, including courses of study, that will reasonably enable the student to meet those postsecondary goals, and annual IEP goals related to the student's transition services needs.
 There also must be evidence that the student was invited to the IEP Team meeting where transition services are to be discussed and evidence that, if appropriate, a representative of any participating agency was invited to the IEP Team meeting with the prior consent of the parent or student who has reached the age of majority.

-21 Standards to Be Met / Procedures to Follow

-LEA Procedure

-LEA will prepare a list of students who graduated or aged out in the prior school year and send the list to BSE or make it available on-site for verification as directed by the Chairperson.
+21 Standards to Be Met / Procedures to Follow LEA Procedure LEA will prepare a list of students who graduated or aged out in the prior school year and send the list to BSE or make it available onsite for verification as directed by the Chairperson.
 LEA will make files available for those students selected by the Chairperson.
 LEA has reviewed its student survey results and identified any areas of needed improvement.
 The LEA will make this information available on-site for BSE verification.

-Special Considerations

-BSE Procedure

-NOTE: The following 3 questions (a, b and the conclusion) can only be marked NA for charter schools who do not serve children whose eligibility terminates due to graduation or aging out.

-Chairperson will select and review 10%, or not less than 3 files, of students who have graduated or aged out, and confirm that a Summary of Academic Achievement and Functional Performance has been provided to the student.
+Special Considerations BSE Procedure Chairperson will select and review 10%, or not less than 3 files, of students who have graduated or aged out, and confirm that a Summary of Academic Achievement and Functional Performance has been provided to the student.
 Chairperson will select and review 10%, or not less than 3 files, of students who have graduated, and confirm that a NOREP/PWN was issued by the LEA.

-Chairperson will answer the following questions:
+Chairperson will answer the following questions: a.

-a.
 Has the LEA issued a Summary of Academic Achievement and Functional Performance for all students reviewed as required?
-YesNoNA

-b.
-Did the LEA issue prior written notice (NOREP/PWN) recommending graduation for all students reviewed?YesNoNA

-21A Standards to Be Met / Procedures to Follow

-LEA Procedure

-LEA will provide the BSE with a list of students who are age 16 and older as per the age on the IEP.
+Yes NO b.
+Did the LEA issue prior written notice (NOREP/PWN) recommending graduation for all students reviewed?
+YesNoNA 21A Standards to Be Met / Procedures to Follow LEA Procedure LEA will provide the BSE with a list of students who are age 16 and older as per the age on the IEP.
 Chairperson will select 10 files from the list and review to determine compliance with SPP/APR Indicator 13 transition requirements.

-To Be Completed by Chairperson:

-21 Conclusion

-Yes, In Compliance

-No, Not in Compliance

-To Be Completed by Chairperson:
+To Be Completed by Chairperson: 21 Conclusion Yes, In Compliance No, Not in Compliance To Be Completed by Chairperson: 21A Conclusion Yes, In Compliance No, Not in Compliance

-21A Conclusion

-Yes, In Compliance

-No, Not in Compliance